SkyRemit vs Wise for Expats in China: Which Fits Better?

 Support Experience

 Support quality matters more in China remittance than many users expect.
 A transfer can look simple until a document does not match, a tax file needs clarification, or the sender wants to confirm what the recipient will receive before releasing the payment.
+That is one reason quote-page visibility before order placement matters just as much as the headline exchange rate.

 Community and Practical Transfer Experience